tranquilit/WAPT-Documentation/source/wapt-usage/role-separation/index.rst

   The new certificate will not be a self-signed certificate;

   This new certificate will be signed by the AC (the key generated at the time of the first installation of WAPT);

 You must then fill in the :guilabel:`AC's certificate` and the :guilabel:`AC's key`.

-When generating the new pem/ crt pair, you have the option to choose whether or not the new certificate will a **Code Signing** type.
+When generating the new pem/ crt pair, you have the option to choose whether or not the new certificate will be a **Code Signing** type.

 .. hint::